-The information contained in the Official Statement relating to engineering and to the description of the System, and, in particular, that engineering information included in the sections entitled "THE DISTRICT" and "THE SYSTEM" has been provided by Jones & Carter, Inc., Houston, Texas and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.
+The information contained in this Official Statement relating to engineering, to the description of the System generally and, in particular, the engineering information included in the sections captioned "THE DISTRICT," "DEVELOPMENT AND HOME CONSTRUCTION," "FUTURE DEVELOPMENT," and "THE SYSTEM," has been provided by Jones & Carter, Inc., Houston, Texas.
+Such information has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.

-The information contained in the Official Statement relating to assessed valuations of property generally and, in particular, that information concerning collection rates and valuations contained in the sections captioned "DISTRICT DEBT" and "TAX DATA" was provided Wheeler & Associates, Inc. and the Appraisal District.
-Such information has been included herein in reliance upon the authority of Wheeler & Associates, Inc. as an expert in the field of tax collection and the Appraisal District's authority as an expert in the field of tax assessing.
+The information contained in this Official Statement relating to assessed valuations of property generally and, in particular, that information concerning valuations contained in the sections captioned "DISTRICT DEBT" and "TAX DATA" has been provided by the Appraisal District and Wheeler & Associates, Inc. The District has included certain information herein in reliance upon Wheeler & Associates, Inc.'s authority as an expert in the field of tax assessing and real property appraisal.
+The District has included certain information herein in reliance upon the Appraisal District's authority as an expert in the field of tax assessing and real property appraisal.